wasp-ed/moduler/modul4.en.md

 The observer prepares to summarize in 3 minutes the discussion as a whole based on the following aspects:

-- How did the discussion flow?
+- What topics or issues are covered in the discussion?
-- Were there any thresholds in the discussion and if so, what were they?
+- Are challenges identified in the discussion, and if so, which ones?
 - What particularly interesting posts are noted?

 **1\.
 Summarize the discussion in a group (5 x 2 minutes + 3 minutes)**

 The Chairperson allows each participant to reproduce their summary for two minutes each and finally gives the observer the last 3 minutes to reproduce their summary.

+The goal of the summary work is to jointly highlight valuable lessons learned and insightful aspects that can be used to strengthen and develop future work.

 ## Practical exercise 3 (2:45 h)